Code-Institute-Submissions/chrisshortlaw-chrisshortlaw.github.io/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
 - I received inspiration for this project from [F45](https://f45training.ie/).
 - I received inspiration from this project from [UFC Gym](https://www.ufcgym.com/)
 - I received inspiration for this project from [Signal](https://www.signal.org/)
 - Glassmorphism: from [uxdesign](https://uxdesign.cc/glassmorphism-in-user-interfaces-1f39bb1308c9)
+- The Javascript listener was copied from the sample listner supplied by [Bulma](https://www.bulma.io)